Working papers

 (with Anne Duquerroy and Christophe Cahn ) SSRN link SocArXiv link

 Firms with only one bank relationship make up the majority of firms in many economies.
-This paper explores whether policy-driven lending is differentially transmitted to single-bank firms in comparison to the multi-bank firms that are the focus of the literature.
-Using unique variation in the ECB's Very Long-Term Refinancing Operations (VLTROs), which affected lending to firms discontinuously across credit ratings but within banks, we find selective transmission of VLTRO liquidity to single-bank firms.
+This paper explores whether policy-driven lending is differentially transmitted to single-bank firms in comparison with the multibank firms that are the focus of the literature.
+Using unique variation in the ECB’s very long-term refinancing operations (VLTROs), which affected lending to firms discontinuously across credit ratings but within banks, we find selective transmission of VLTRO liquidity to single-bank firms.
 Banks apply higher lending standards to single-bank firms, with banking relationships determining both new lending and lending maturity.
-By contrast, banks appear to transmit policy lending near-uniformly across multi-bank firms.
+By contrast, banks appear to transmit policy lending near-uniformly across multibank firms.

 Review of Financial Studies (2023)